KVishwas98/Time-Series-on-Restaurant-Visitors/README.md

 The data is split into training set and testing set.
 The training period was different to testing period as there are different cuisine restaurants in this case.
 So, the train period is shortened and the test period too.
 Here period is weekly cycle and the visitors per cuisine and per restaurant is valuated.
 These data are taken for training to the ARIMA model.
-As ARIMA model uses p d q the series should be made stationary and choosing of order models with ACF and PACF for fitting the ARIMA to the state of train is fixed.
+As ARIMA model uses p d q the series should be made stationary and choosing of order models with ACF and PACF for fitting the ARIMA to the state of train is fixed.

-# 4. PERFORMANCE MEASURES USING RMSE AND MAPE
+## 4. PERFORMANCE MEASURES USING RMSE AND MAPE

 The prediction of visitor arrivals during testing is done and the measures of accuracy were calculated.
 Root mean